bkmo/snapper-rollback-efi/README.md

 mount your btrfs root subvolume to `/btrfsroot` before running the script.
 Uncomment external_boot = True to have your .bootbackup restored.

-This modded version adds a boot backup hook to Pacman. /boot will be backed up to /.bootbackup every kernel upgrade-install.
+This modded version adds an /efi backup hook to Pacman. /efi will be backed up to /.bootbackup every kernel upgrade-install.
 This will happen whether you decide to restore it or not.